 - Encouraging community and stakeholder collaboration.

-The Washington Growth Management Act (GMA) encourages smart growth in that state law mandates that growth be directed into urban growth areas where urban services already exist.
+The Washington Growth Management Act (GMA) encourages smart growth and sustainable development in that state law mandates that growth be directed into urban growth areas where urban services already exist.
 The GMA also promotes many other smart growth principles, such as affordable housing, preservation of critical areas and farmland, providing transportation choices, and predictable permit decisions; see GMA planning goals (RCW 36.70A.020).

 - ICLEI Local Governments for Sustainability USA - The recognized leader in local sustainability.
 Offers a comprehensive approach to help local governments achieve sustainability, climate protection, and clean energy goals

 - Sustainable Communities Online - Comprehensive site for information exchange about sustainability; includes case studies from Washington State.
 See also Inventories and Indicators, which includes samples from around the U.S.

 - Sustainable Washington 2009: Planning for Climate Change, Washington Chapter, American Planning Association - Award-winning resource document for planners involved in sustainability and climate change issues; emphasizes actions that planners can take to mitigate the effects of climate change and to adapt to unavoidable impacts associated with global warming

 - Center for Sustainable Communities and Sustainability topic page, ICMA Knowledge Network - Features blog, best practices, and tools for local governments

 - 2012 Emerging Sustainability Strategies in America’s Counties, National Association of Counties, 10/2012 - Identifies key trends influencing the emergence of sustainability strategies providing efficiency and cost savings to county government